syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 ### Items Source

 SfComboBoxItems can be populated with the business object collection.
-The below example is illustrated to create a SfComboBox that display a list of employees.
+The below example is illustrated to create a SfComboBox that display a list of products.

-The Employee model is displayed as follows.
+The Product model is displayed as follows.

 {% tabs %}

 {% highlight c# %}

 public class ProductList
 {
     public string Name { get; set; }
 }

 {% endhighlight %}